-If a student is placed on Academic Probation at the end of any of the first two trimesters, they will meet with the Head of Upper School and Dean of Student Life.
+If a student is placed on Academic Probation at the end of any of the first two trimesters, they will meet with the Head of Upper School and their advisor.
 After consulting with the student, the student's parents, and the student's advisor, the Head of Upper School will propose a plan of action that is designed to aid the student in improving their academic standing.